SowadHossain/garage_system/readme.md

 * Communicate through a built-in chat module
 * Send notifications and reminders via the application and email

-The system offers a unified and organized way to manage garage operations, reducing manual errors, improving efficiency, and making data retrieval easier.
+The system offers a unified and organized way to manage Screw Dheela operations, reducing manual errors, improving efficiency, and making data retrieval easier.

 ## Key Features